davidbwaikato/webcrawl-lowres-lang/README.txt

 python3 ./app.py --help

-# json files in dict/ already commit to git, so no need to run:
+# json files in dict/ already committed to git, so no need to run:
 #   python3 ./app.py --extract_dict

 # If you do, the hashmap can write out words with same frequency
 # in slightly different order, so git status will how the file
 # has changed

-# However, there has been a change in the filename used:

-cd dicts/
-mv common_words_māori.json common_words_maori.json
-cd ..
+# So you're all set to run the subsequent stages:

-# Now you can run the generate query, search, NLP and display with:
+#   generate query, search, NLP and display
+# with the command:

   python3 ./app.py --all --search_type google